 4) How much information do I want to convey?

-- If you just staple your paper to a poster, it won’t get much attention.
+- If you just reprint your paper on a poster, it won’t get much attention.
 How can you use the poster to visualize the project?
 Consider how people approach and read over a poster versus an essay.
+Here are a few examples you might want to check out.

 - Parts of your project might be much more effective as charts, graphs, or annotated photographs/graphics.